MicrosoftDocs/visualstudio-docs/docs/debugger/includes/remote-debugger-install-iis-role.md

 (Windows Server 2022) In the dialog box that appears, choose **Add Features** to add the IIS Management Console.

 On the **Role services** step, select the IIS role services you desire or accept the default role services provided.
-If you want to enable deployment using publish settings and Web Deploy, make sure that **IIS Management Scripts and Tools** is selected.
+If you want to enable deployment using publish settings and Web Deploy, make sure that the following features are selected:

+- **IIS Management Scripts and Tools**
+- **Management Service**
+- **IIS Management Console**

 ![Screenshot showing IIS Management scripts and tools selected.](../media/remotedbg-server-config-add-scripts-and-tools.png)